 "Landslide!!!" somebody called from the front.
 The alarm startled everybody, and some were galloping too fast to stop.
 Lamatte braked beside the woman in the scarlet scarf.
 She glanced from him to the mountain and yelled.
 "Folia, reverse!"

 Her horse, a ginger Barb horse, snorted ferociously, but obeyed her, trotting backwards gracefully.
-Lamatte realised that Aurarius and he was in danger, and pulled on the reigns.
+Lamatte realised that Aurarius and he were in danger, and pulled on the reigns.
 Mimicking Folia, the Meadow White reversed as the mud cascaded down the surface of the slope.

 Before them, horses and riders were drowned in the unexpected landslide.
 Aurarius was terrified, and Lamatte was stunned.
 Then, Folia and her mistress sprinted, galloping elegantly and carelessly through the crowd of confused competitors.
 The scarlet scarf woman laughed as she passed the red flag, and did not look back.
 Lamatte watched astounded, until he and Aurarius did the same thing, and passed the many trapped horses.